petezh/peterzhang.me/_pages/ideas.md

 author_profile: true
 ---

+## Lane Switching 🚘
+Investors trade [too much](https://faculty.haas.berkeley.edu/odean/papers%20current%20versions/behavior%20of%20individual%20investors.pdf) and would often be better off holding on to their stocks.
+There are many expectations.
+Maybe they overreact to information, or excessively fear missing out.
+Do the same principles apply to switching lanes in heavy traffic?
+On a congested highway, I sometimes switch when I see a faster neighboring lane, only for that lane to slow down immediately after; I should just "hold" my current lane.
+What's the optimal way to weave between rush hour traffic?

 ## Sleepy Hackers 😴
 Hackathons are notorious for pressuring participants to stay up, often for over 24 hours at a time.
 Caffeine cookies, candies, waters, and more flow freely from the stands.
 From a reader of [*Why We Sleep*](../_books/2021-06-16-why-we-sleep.md), the ritual is a health catastrophe.
 So do the data bear that out?
 How do participants feel 1 day after the event?
 Two days?
 How do measures of cognitive function change?
 How many don't even make it home, getting into accidents along the way?